 Signs of Poor Indoor Air Quality

 Indoor air quality plays a major role in your health and wellness.
-When you routinely breathe in allergens, dander, chemicals, or mold spores, you will notice certain side effects and symptoms.
+You shouldn’t routinely breathe in allergens, dander, chemicals, or mold spores.
+This can cause certain side effects and symptoms.

 Here are some common symptoms of poor indoor air quality: